 Wen Luo

 Wen Luo has a Master majoring in Oil-Gas Well Engineering at the Department of Petroleum and Gas Engineering at the Southwest Petroleum University (SWPU), Chengdu, China.
+He is particularly interested in deep and shallow geothermal reservoirs, multi-physics coupling, micro-seismic monitoring and drilling engineering.
 He was working as an assistant fracturing engineer at the Institute of Engineering and Technology Research, Xinjiang OilField Branch, PetroChina.

 - MSc School of Oil & Natural Gas Engineering, Southwest Petroleum University (Sep 2017 – June 2020)